Designing Gabor windows using convex optimization: Design of optimal dual windows

 $\ell^1$-norm minimization is usually considered, whenever (approximate) sparsity, i.e. a small number of (significant) non-zero values is desired.
-As the convex relaxation of the $\ell^0$ minimization problem, it is equivalent or at least close to sparsity optimization under certain conditions \cite{li2012sparse,chen1998atomic}.
-In general, these conditions are not satisfied by Eq. \eqref{eq:minimizedualsupp}.
+As the convex relaxation of the $\ell^0$ minimization problem, it is equivalent or at least close to sparsity optimization under certain conditions~\cite{li2012sparse,chen1998atomic}.
+In general, these conditions are not satisfied by Equation~\eqref{eq:minimizedualsupp}.
 Nevertheless, the restrictions imposed by the WR equations usually allow a solution with few large values.
-It should be noted however, that small $\ell^1$-norm does not imply clustering of the large values, i.e. a solution supported on a short interval.
-As expected, some concentration is induced by the duality constraint, see Fig. \ref{fig:prior_l1} (a)(b).
+Such solutions are favored by the $\ell^1$-norm prior.
+However, small $\ell^1$-norm alone does not imply clustering of the large values, i.e. a solution supported on a short interval.
+With the window $g$ concentrated around zero, it is expected however, that any dual window necessarily has non-negligible values around zero.
+Hence, the optimization of $\ell^1$-norm while enforcing the duality constraint provides a localized dual, see Figure~\ref{fig:prior_l1} (a)(b).
 In the presented experiment, the $\ell^1$ solution possesses only $15$ values above $-80$~dB (relative to the maximum amplitude) on an interval around $0$, only half the number of WR equations $\frac{L}{M}a=30$.
 However, other configurations have provided solutions with few significant values spread over a larger interval, see the webpage.

 The proximity operator of the $\ell^1$ prior is computed by soft-thresholding: